prikhi/pencil/docs/source/reference/behaviors.rst

 Result
 ^^^^^^

-The "width" attribute of the target object is assigned the given value.
+The ``width`` attribute of the target object is assigned the given value.

 Example
 ^^^^^^^